Haley Tirado

 About

-Outside of her work as a physical therapist, she enjoys hiking, camping, painting, playing instruments, and relaxing with her husband while exploring Portland’s specialty coffee shops.
+Outside of her work as a physical therapist, she enjoys hiking, camping, painting, playing instruments, and relaxing with her husband and lively toddler while exploring Portland’s specialty coffee shops.

 Education